-Since 2009, the South Caucasus Field Epidemiology and Laboratory Training Program (SC-FELTP) has trained epidemiologists, clinicians, laboratory technicians, and veterinarians from Georgia, Azerbaijan, Armenia, and recently Ukraine, in a two-year residency program in interventional epidemiology.
-The SC-FELTP applies epidemiologic methods to detect health problems with surveillance, respond to these problems with appropriate investigations, and recommend interventions to improve the public health of the region.
-The SC-FELTP is valued and considered a cornerstone of health diplomacy by the governments and ministries of health and agriculture from not only Georgia, Armenia, Azerbaijan, and Ukraine, but also the U.S. Mission, bilateral and multilateral partners, and U.S. Centers for Disease Control and Prevention (CDC) subject matter experts.
+Since 2009, the South Caucasus Field Epidemiology and Laboratory Training Program (SC-FELTP) has trained epidemiologists, clinicians, laboratory technicians, and veterinarians from Georgia, Azerbaijan, Armenia, and Ukraine.
+The SC-FELTP is valued and considered a cornerstone of health diplomacy not only by the participant countries’ governments and ministries of health and agriculture, but also the U.S. Mission, bilateral and multilateral partners, and U.S. Centers for Disease Control and Prevention (CDC) subject matter experts.

 Over 130 public health specialists have graduated from eight cohorts of the two-year Advanced SC-FELTP and 18 field epidemiologists of one Frontline FETP-Georgia programs.
 The Frontline FETP-Georgia transitioned to the Georgian Public Health Institution in 2019.
 CDC is continuing to work with the government for the successful transition of the Advanced FELTP.

 SC-FELTP residents and graduates form a critical public health workforce that implements quality programs which produce impact.

 SC-FELTP graduates play a critical role in the COVID-19 pandemic response; leading surveillance activities and conducting contact tracing, clinical sample collection, and laboratory testing across the countries of the region.